tilezen/vector-datasource/docs/layers.md

 * `railway`: the original OSM railway tag value
 * `service`: See value list below, provided for `railway` and `highway=service` roads.
 * `type`:  Natural Earth roads and ferry
+* `walking_network`: Present if the feature is part of a hiking network.
+If so, the value will be one of `iwn` for International Walking Network, `nwn` for National Walking Network, `rwn` for Regional Walking Network, `lwn` for Local Walking Network.

 #### Road properties (optional):